cla-assistant/cla-assistant/README.md

 ====
 CLA assistant is provided by SAP as a free hosted offering under: https://cla-assistant.io/.
 Please leave us a GitHub issue if you have feedback.

-For SAP open source projects please use the [SAP Individual Contributor License Agreement] (https://gist.github.com/CLAassistant/bd1ea8ec8aa0357414e8).
+For SAP open source projects please use the [SAP Individual Contributor License Agreement](https://gist.github.com/CLAassistant/bd1ea8ec8aa0357414e8).

 Request more information from the CLA signer